-Role under Nunavut Planning Commission
+2.6 Role of the Nunavut Planning Commission

-Under the NuPPAA, once the Nunavut Planning Commission (NPC) receives a project proposal, the NPC determines, within 45 days of receipt of the project proposal, whether the project conforms with the applicable land use plan (i.e., conformity determination) and must verify whether the project is exempt from the requirement for screening.
-At present, there are two (2) approved land use plans in Nunavut, the North Baffin Regional Land Use Plan and the Keewatin Regional Land Use Plan.
+Under the NuPPAA, once the Commission receives a project proposal, the Commission determines, within 45 days of receipt of the project proposal, whether the project conforms with the applicable land use plan (i.e., conformity determination) and must verify whether the project is exempt from the requirement for screening.
+At present, there are two (2) approved land use plans in Nunavut:

+- the North Baffin Regional Land Use Plan - the Keewatin Regional Land Use Plan

-If the NPC determines that the project proposal is in conformity with the approved land use plan, or a variance has been approved, or there is currently no approved land use plan in place, the NPC must verify whether the project is exempt from the requirement for screening, as outlined in detail in Part 3.0 of this Guide.
-If the project is NOT exempt from the requirement for screening, or, if the NPC verifies that the project is exempt from the requirement for screening But the NPC has concerns in respect of any cumulative ecosystemic or socio-economic impacts that could result from that project when viewed in relation to other projects that have been carried out, are being or will be carried out in the future, the NPC will forward the project proposal and the NPC's positive conformity determination to the NIRB for screening.
+If the Commission determines that the project proposal is in conformity with the approved land use plan, or a variance has been approved, or there is currently no approved land use plan in place, the Commission must verify whether the project is exempt from the requirement for screening, as outlined in detail in Part 3 of this Guide.

+If the project is NOT exempt from the requirement for screening, or if the Commission verifies that the project is exempt from the requirement for screening BUT the Commission has concerns in respect of any cumulative ecosystemic or socio-economic impacts that could result from that project when viewed in relation to other projects that have been carried out, are being or will be carried out in the future, the Commission will forward the project proposal and the Commission's positive conformity determination to the NIRB for screening.

-If NPC determines that a project proposal does not require screening, NPC will notify the Proponent within its decision that the assessment of the project has been completed and that the Proponent may carry out the project and obtain any licence. permit or other authorization that it may require to conduct the project.
-Authorizing Agencies are also informed by NPC on its decision regarding the assessment of the project.
+If the Commission determines that a project proposal does not require screening, the Commission will notify the Proponent within its decision that the assessment of the project has been completed and that the Proponent may carry out the project and obtain any licence, permit or other authorization that it may require to conduct the project.
+Authorizing Agencies are also informed by the Commission on its decision regarding the assessment of the project.